-Hi, I’m Harold Thornbro and this is a little about how I got started in homesteading and permaculture.
+Hi, I’m Harold Thornbro and this is a little about me and how I got started in homesteading and permaculture.

 It was the early Spring of 2012 that I got the news for the reason I went to the emergency room one night in excruciating gut pain.
 After several tests and a couple of days, I had the answer, stage 3 colon cancer.
 The doctor said I had a tumor about the size of a tangerine in my colon and it had to come out right away.
 The doctor seemed a little surprised by the diagnosis as I was only 39 years and physically appeared to be in pretty good shape, but I was not that surprised.